yaxarat/lingvaandroid/README.md

 For more information about Lingva Translate: https://github.com/TheDavidDelta/lingva-translate

-To try ou the web client:
+To try on the web client:
 https://lingva.ml

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"